cisco-open/ResponsibleAI/Rai Documentation/docs/_build/html/_sources/RaiModule/Tutorial Demo.rst.txt

                                                    monitor image processing tasks during training.
 demos> python .\tabular_class_console.py           This demo shows how RAI can be used without the dashboard to calculate and
-                                                   report on the metrics for a machine learning task. demos> python .\text.py                            This demos show how RAI and its dashboard can be used for evaluating the natural language modeling tasks.
+                                                   report on the metrics for a machine learning task. demos> python .\text.py                            This demo show how RAI and its dashboard can be used for evaluating the natural language modeling tasks.
-demos> python .\text_output.py                     This demos show how RAI and its dashboard can be used for evaluating
+demos> python .\text_output.py                     This demo show how RAI and its dashboard can be used for evaluating
                                                    the natural language modeling tasks.
 =================================================  =================================================================================